 Michelle Baker, co-owner of Tampa restaurant The Refinery says that “Feeding our staff from the menu allows them to answer questions quickly and accurately and make recommendations.”
 National chain Red Lobster offers impressive employee discounts, whether or not their staff are on-shift.
 And John Pani, of the Waypoint Public gastropub in San Diego goes a step further, explicitly stating that comped employee meals are “part of our sales and marketing budget.”

-Encouraging your staff to become brand ambassadors doesn’t just build up your revenue stream; it builds community.
+Encouraging your restaurant staff to become brand ambassadors doesn’t just build up your revenue stream; it builds community.
 In the short term, your employees will feel empowered to recommend certain dishes to their guests, because they’ll know exactly how each one tastes.
 In the long term, they’ll invite their own friends and families to join them at your business and take advantage of their discount.
 With the slightest effort, you can grow your customer base and improve employee retention, in one fell swoop.

 Staff appreciation is a vital part of staff retention – and boosting staff retention cuts down on your training costs, improves guest perception of your business, and gives your team the opportunity to grow together.
 With close attention to detail and a proper strategy for comping menu items, you can improve your profit margin due to your own generosity.
 Everybody wins!